 Is it bad to drastically transition into Paleo/Whole30 after being on a SAD (Standard American) diet?
 Will it kill my milk production? – Linnéa G on Instagram

-For example, instead of having a carb-heavy breakfast of flavored yogurt with granola and fruit, you could focus on a Whole30-friendly breakfast of scrambled eggs with sliced avocado over a bed of greens with a side of fresh berries.
+For example, instead of having a carb-heavy breakfast of flavored sugary yogurt, granola, oatmeal, or a large bagel, you could focus on a Whole30-friendly breakfast of scrambled eggs with sliced avocado over a bed of greens with a side of fresh berries.

 While this isn’t necessary from a supply standpoint (granted your caloric intake, hydration, and nursing/pumping frequency are adequate), it may help reduce the amount of fatigue, headaches, and general malaise experienced during the initial week of your Whole30.